Install ClickStream

 Every ClickStream tenant installs through its own first-party tracking domain.
 You add a CNAME on t.yourdomain.com → ClickStream, we verify it and provision SSL, then your SDK loads from your own hostname.
 We don't sell direct access to our collector or SDK CDN endpoints — first-party is the only supported mode.

-This page assumes you've already run through the dashboard signup and DNS provisioning flow described in First-party tracking (required).
+This page assumes you've already run through the dashboard account setup and DNS provisioning flow described in First-party tracking (required).
 If you haven't: do that first — the SDK's domain gate will reject events sent to a hostname that isn't registered to your API key.

 What you need before you start